cal-itp/reports/README.md

 ### Running via Docker-compose

 Note that the folder also contains a `docker-compose.yml`, so you could run the build inside docker by running these commands first.
+Note that docker needs to be installed locally, setting resources as desired (i.e. enable 6 cores if you have an 8 core machine, etc).

 ```shell
 docker-compose run --rm --service-ports calitp_reports /bin/bash